SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 <a id="fn18">18</a>: T Murphy, ["EXPLAINER: Why Pfizer needs time to make COVID-19 treatment"](https://apnews.com/article/coronavirus-pandemic-science-business-health-medication-2f84fdd8eab845606d05f7f9d1fe3e0b), _AP News_, 2022-Mar-02. [↩](#fn18a)

-<a id="fn19">19</a>: The _London Times_ once asked writers for essays on the subject of "What's
+<a id="fn19">19</a>: The _London Times_ in 1908 asked writers for essays on the subject of
-Wrong with the World?"
+"What is Wrong with the World?"
 Chesterton's reply was this letter:

 > Dear Sirs:
 >